If you're a true chocoholic, this chocolate porridge recipe with Nutella delivers everything you want in a breakfast.

 Cacao and cocoa originate from the same bean but differ in their level of processing.

 Cacao undergoes minimal processing to retain more of the bean's original nutrients and compounds.
-Cocoa receives more intensive processing, which alters the flavour and reduces some of the health benefits.
+Cocoa receives more intensive processing, which alters the flavour somewhat.

 In short, cacao refers to the lightly processed bean that stays closer to its raw, natural state, while cocoa is the heavily processed and roasted end product.
 The processing method is the key distinction between cacao and cocoa.